House of Knesebeck: Rise

 Among notable members of the black line were Friedrich August Wilhelm von dem Knesebeck (1775–1842), Hanoverian Major-General, and his sons Major-General Bernhard (1817–1887) and Lieutenant-General Ernst Julius Georg von dem Knesebeck (1809–1869).
 Bernhard von dem Knesebeck rose to prominence as a senior field commander during the Austro-Prussian War (1866) and the Franco-Prussian War (1871) and later as Commandant of Erfurt; his brother Ernst Julius Georg von dem Knesebeck served on the general staff and as ambassador to the Bavarian and Württemberg courts.
-His son Bodo von dem Knesebeck (1851–1911), rose to Imperial Chamberlain and Master of Ceremonies, Secretary of the Order of the Black Eagle and founder of the German Diplomatic Corps.
+His son Bodo von dem Knesebeck (1851–1911), rose to Imperial Chamberlain and Master of Ceremonies, Secretary of the Order of the Black Eagle and founder and first President of the German Red Cross.
 His other son Lionel von dem Knesebeck (1849–1916), served as Hofmarschall to Prince Frederick Charles of Hesse, the last King of Finland.

 A number of family members were highly decorated during the Second World War.
 This included Colonel Wasmod von dem Knesebeck, who was awarded the highest military award, the Knight's Cross of the Iron Cross, while serving as Chief of Staff of the 306th Infantry Division.
 Furthermore, Colonel Klaus von dem Knesebeck, Chief of Staff of the 65th Infantry Division, and Captain Krafft von dem Knesebeck were both awarded the second highest military award, the German Cross in Gold, the latter just days before being fatally wounded.
 He had been recommended for the Knight's Cross, but this was downgraded.

 Of particular note among the women of the family is Friedrike Wilhelmine von dem Knesebeck (1750–1802), daughter of the Lieutenant-Colonel and Adjutant-General Carl Christoph Johann von dem Knesebeck, a lady-in-waiting to Queen Sophia Dorothea of Prussia.
 While riding in a carriage in Berlin her horses bolted, upon which she promptly jumped from the speeding vehicle.
 Frederick the Great was so impressed by her courage that he penned a two-page poem in French, describing her as "braver than Penthesilea".
 The court painter Adolph von Menzel produced an engraving of the incident.

 Three streets and a bridge in Berlin are named after the family.